SquareとMicrosoft Excelの連携イメージ

 This completes the setup.

-・Turn on the Trigger
+・Turn On Trigger

 This completes the Flowbot setup.